riolubruh/YABDP4Nitro/README.md

 ![Fake Profile Themes Demonstration](https://github.com/riolubruh/YABDP4Nitro/assets/54255074/dcb7b2fb-fdad-4d2d-8d87-b79fcabd8e9a)

+**For per-server profile themes**: you can put the 3y3 code in the per-server pronouns field.
+<br>Please note you may only have one 3y3 code in the pronouns field at a time.

 Happy theming!

 **Note that only users that have either YABDP4Nitro, FakeProfileThemes (Vencord), UnrealProfileThemes (Enmity), or a similar plugin (that decodes 3y3-encoded profile colors) installed will be able to see the profile colors.**